 The stress is not necessarily of a sudden acute type such as hearing a window break in the middle of the night.

 Stress that affects the heart this way may also be chronic or ongoing, kind of like a computer malware program quietly running in the background.

-The life stressors (e.g., ailing elderly parent) aren’t necessarily in one’s conscious thoughts all the time, but like behind-the-scenes malware, still affect the functioning of the body.
+The life stressors (e.g., ailing elderly parent, the workplace) aren’t necessarily in one’s conscious thoughts all the time, but like behind-the-scenes malware, still affect the functioning of the body.

 What to Do when Your Heart Suddenly Races

 “First, if you experience a sensation of rapid heartbeat, carefully note the actual heart rate,” says Dr. Mills.

 The catch here is that the briefness may not last long enough for you to do this.